East and West

 Broadcasting System.

-interest was making money without having much attachment to
+whose principal interest was making money without having much

-any particular field in which it was generated.
-Radio was new
+attachment to any particular field in which it was generated.

-and thriving and, while his money had been earned in other
+Radio was new and thriving and, while his money had been

-arenas including paving equipment, he apparently saw radio as
+earned in other arenas including paving equipment, he apparently

-Annual Meeting was held on September 14, 1926, at which Coats
+Fourth Annual Meeting was held on September 14, 1926, at which

-made a huge splash in a fiery speech opposing moves by the
+Coats made a huge splash in a fiery speech opposing moves by

 Following the formal announcement of NBC’s launch, Judson returned to Sarnoff to